-- (a) GSA personnel performing official duties must maintain GSA's impartiality in disputes between labor and contractor management by refraining from involvement in or expressing a position on: - (1) Labor negotiations between contractors and unions. - (2) The merits of any dispute between labor and a contractor's management. - (b) The Office of General Counsel (OGC) and the agency labor advisor: - (1) Serve as focal points on contractor labor relations. - (2) Initiate contact on contractor labor relations matters with national offices of labor organizations, Government departments, agencies or other governmental organizations. - (3) Serve as a clearinghouse for information on labor laws applicable to Government acquisitions. - (4) Respond to questions involving FAR Part 22, this part, or other contractor labor relations matters concerning GSA acquisition programs.
+The Office of General Counsel (OGC) and the agency labor advisor shall-

+- (a) Serve as the GSA points of contact on all contractor labor relations matters; - (b) Initiate contact on contractor labor relations matters with national offices of labor organizations, Government departments, agencies or other governmental organizations.
+Contracting offices shall notify OGC and the agency labor advisor when they are contacted by such external organizations; - (c) Serve as a clearinghouse for information on labor laws applicable to Government acquisitions; and - (d) Respond to questions involving FAR Part 22, Application of Labor Laws to Government Acquisitions, or other contractor labor relations matters concerning GSA acquisition programs.
 OGC determines the agency's legal position.